trang-h-vo/Demographic-Segmentation-and-Predictive-Analysis/README.md

 Characterize 96 French departments using data about people who live and/or work there.
 Methods used include KMeans & Agglomerative Algorithm, visualization libraries such as matplotlib, seaborn and geopandas.
 ##### Predictive analysis:
-Predicting wage of French citizens.
+Predicting the wage of French citizens.
 Models used include Linear Regression, Stochastic Gradient Descent, Random Forest Regressor and XGBRegressor.

 ### Data